chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 * Fontaine: Arlecchino, Childe
 * Natlan: Capitano, ???

 You could argue that Childe appearing in Skirk's story quest is our second Harbinger in Natlan, but that's not the case, as her SQ will take place in Liyue instead, not to mention that it's an SQ, not AQ.
-Act 6 of the AQ doesn't appear to feature him according to leaks, so the only logical conclusion is that this second Harbinger will show up in the Mare Jivari interlude instead, and they've very likely to be the one who takes the gnosis.
+Act 6 of the AQ doesn't appear to feature him according to leaks, so the only logical conclusion is that this second Harbinger will show up in the Mare Jivari interlude, and they're very likely to be the one who takes the gnosis.
 Capitano, like we've mentioned previously, doesn't fit the bill because he respected the outcome of the duel and won't make any further attempts at stealing the gnosis, of which Mavuika remarked that another Harbinger will be sent to take it anyway.

 Dottore's appearance in Nod-Krai, as confirmed by the teaser in 5.7 stream, very likely eliminates the possibility of him showing up in Natlan.
 Arlecchino would have little reason to visit Natlan, so she is out of the question.
 The only two candidates would be Childe or Signora, but logically the former would have to take a while to go from Liyue to Natlan, if we assume that the SQ timeline aligns with the AQs.
 Having Signora would pretty much eliminate that problem as it would fit her lore hints very well while also being able to reach mainland Natlan in no time.